Jorg8383/qt-green-oasis/README.md

-# Green-Oasis - IoT Irrigation System
+# Green-Oasis - An IoT Irrigation System

 ## Note
 This project is currently under development and, therefore, incomplete.